 - Panhandling of any kind WILL NOT be tolerated.

-- Matsuricon staff reserve the right to search bags while entering specific events (Including, but not limited to: dance events and concerts).
+- Matsuricon reserves the right to have Columbus Police search bags while entering specific events (including, but not limited to: dance events and concerts).
 You may refuse but you will be then expected to store your bag in a personal space before you will be permitted to enter.
 Beverages or related containers may be subject to direct scrutiny to promote safety at dances and concerts.
-Water will be provided by the facility at these events.
+Water fountains are available at the facility near these events.

 - Laser pointers are prohibited.